jgoulah/mastering-failure/oscon2015.md

 ^ A marketplace for people around the world to connect, buy, and sell unique goods

-^ Etsy is the marketplace that we all make together, and our mission is to re-imagine commerce in ways that build a more fulfilling and lasting world
+^ Our mission is to re-imagine commerce in ways that build a more fulfilling and lasting world

 ---